-What I have to remind myself of, over and over again, that God's story is always better than the stories we tell ourselves.
-Today your spiritual task is, in some small way, to release your tight grip on your own story, so that you can open yourself to the birth of a greater story, a bigger story, a richer story than you can possibly imagine, the story of how what is barren will blossom.
-Amen.
+What I have to remind myself of, over and over again, that God's story is better than the stories we tell ourselves.
+Today your spiritual task is, in some small way, to release your tight grip on your own story, so that you can open yourself to the birth of a greater story, a bigger story, a richer story than you can possibly imagine.